 Treat infestations with a mild insecticidal soap or by adjusting humidity and soil moisture.

 The most common issue is root rot, caused by overwatering or using improper soil.
-Avoid soggy soil and ensure the pot has drainage holes to prevent this problem.

 Is It Toxic?

-Butterworts are non-toxic to humans and pets, making them a safe addition to homes with animals or young children.
+These plants are non-toxic to humans and pets, making them a safe addition to homes with animals or young children.

 Common Issues and How to Fix Them